 ACCEPTANCE INTO A DEGREE PROGRAM

 Acceptance into a degree program is determined by each academic school's or department's admission standards.
-Credit earned at UHCL is not automatically applied toward the completion of a degree program.
-Applicable credit is applied once the Candidate Plan of Study has been completed and signed by both students and their advisers.
+Transfer credit from other institutions and credit earned at UHCL is not automatically applied toward the completion of UHCL degrees.